Redocly/redocly-cli/docs/configuration/lint.md

 Preprocessors run first during `lint` and `bundle`.

 :::info
-Preprocessors are rarely indicated, avoid if possible.
+Preprocessors are rarely indicated - avoid if possible.

 This section can be omitted.
 :::